josh-hs-ko/Thesis/README.md

 #### Thesis.Ornament.ParallelComposition.Swap
 The optimised predicate for the parallel composition of two ornaments can be swapped for the pointwise conjunction of the optimised predicates for the two component ornaments.
+This file can take a long time to typecheck and may require a larger stack size.

 #### Thesis.Ornament.RefinementSemantics
 Definition of an optimised predicate for an ornament as the parallel composition of the ornament and the singleton ornament.